Poupachef/jobs/README.md

 - Send the solution by email to [devs](mailto:devs@poupachef.com.br).

-- You should host you code in a public BitBucket repository for version control and send the link by email, do not broadcast this link as well.
+- You should host your code in a public BitBucket repository for version control and send the link by email, do not broadcast this link as well.

 - You can send doubts/suggestions to the email before returning the final